abbasarezoo/site/_posts/2016-07-03-four-tips-for-students-young-designers.md

 ### Small investments, large payoffs

-Services like Squarespace and Wix can make the whole process a breeze if you’ve never written a line of code before.
-If you are a developer, you should absolutely develop your own site, I’ll see that as a weak spot if you didn’t.
+Paid-for services like [Squarespace](https://www.squarespace.com/) and [Wix](http://www.wix.com/) can make the whole process a breeze if you’ve never written a line of code before.
+If you are a developer, you should absolutely develop your own site, We will see it as a weak spot if you didn’t.
 We will be looking at your source code so keep it clean.

 It also helps to have your own professional email address.
 Your email address and your phone number are your two main points of contact.
 You can’t easily choose a nice looking phone number, but you can control the look of your email address.